aces/Loris/modules/candidate_parameters/README.md

 ## Intended Users

-The three primary types of users are:
+The primary types of users are:
 1. Data-entry personnel
 2. Site coordinators and data-monitors validating the data